ANSSI-FR/Faults_analyzer/README.md

 # Fault Analyzer

+## Archiving

+This project is not maintained anymore and has been archived on September 18th, 2023.
+No further work is expected to happen here.

 ## Introduction
 This software is a development started by Thomas Trouchkine during its PhD. thesis at the French Cybersecurity Agency (ANSSI).
 It aims at providing all the